-Objectives: Analyse multi-dimensional environments and describe how organisations develop mission statements and objectives.
+Objectives: Analyse multi-dimensional environments and describe how organizations develop mission statements and objectives.
 Principles of socially responsible marketing and the role of ethics.

-- Scanning the Marketing Environment (market development, market structure, buyer behaviour)
+- Scanning the Marketing Environment (market development, market structure, buyer behavior)

 - Market dynamics and competitive strategy